claudiajs/claudia-api-builder/README.md

 <img src="https://claudiajs.github.io/claudiajs.com/assets/claudiajs.svg" height="300" align="right" />

 This utility simplifies Node.js Lambda - API Gateway handling.
 It helps you:
-  * process multiple AWS API Gateway calls from a single Lambda function in Node.js, so that
-    you can develop and deploy an entire API simpler and avoid inconsistencies.
+  * process multiple AWS API Gateway calls from a single Lambda function in Node.js, so that you can develop and deploy an entire API simpler and avoid inconsistencies.
-  * work with synchronous responses or promises, so you can develop easier
+  * work with synchronous responses or asynchronous promises, so you can develop easier
-    * handle exceptions or promise rejections automatically as Lambda errors
-    * handle synchronous responses or promise resolutions automatically as Lambda
   * configure response content types and HTTP codes easily
+  * add post-install configuration steps so that you can set up the deployments easier

 The API builder is designed to work with [Claudia](https://github.com/claudiajs), and add minimal overhead to client projects.